Washington DC: Stores with Unique, Affordable, and High Quality Furniture (2021)

 Community Forklift (Hyattsville, MD)

 Community Forklift is a nonprofit organization dedicated to salvaging and selling reusable building materials.
 However, they also have a decent selection of used and vintage furniture that you can get at really good prices.
 Some of their inventory might need a bit of love depending on your style, but the pieces will have solid bones and meet the criteria discussed above.
-Check out some of Community Forklift’s recent furniture inventory which ranges in style to include midcentury, French provincial and much more.
-And if you’re on the lookout for some vintage hardware for your home, Community Forklift is also listed on our Flea section.
-If you need even more motivation to visit, look below for info about Tanglewood Works at the same location.
+Check out some of Community Forklift’s recent furniture inventory.
+Community Forklift is also a great resource if you’re on the lookout for some vintage hardware for your home].

 Mom n Pop Antiques (Park View / Petworth)